 The original post and interview follow.

-Three years ago, Andrew Lingel took over as the second-generation President of United Plastic Fabricating (UPF), a maker of polypropylene products primarily for the fire industry.
+Three years ago, Andrew Lingel took over as the second-generation president of United Plastic Fabricating (UPF), a maker of polypropylene products primarily for the fire industry.
 Generational transition in a family business is not a trivial matter.
-Andrew made the challenge all the harder by choosing to lead the organization through a lean transformation not long after assuming his new responsibilities.
-Transformation was not isolated to the shop floor, rather it was spread across the enterprise through sales, engineering, and manufacturing.
+And Lingel made the challenge even harder by choosing to lead the organization through a lean transformation not long after assuming his new responsibilities.
+Also, as if that were not difficult enough, he did not isolate the transformation to the shop floor; instead, it encompassed the entire enterprise through sales, engineering, and manufacturing.

 The results have been impressive.
 UPF recently reported record output in back-to-back months.
-Organizational strategy has shifted from a focus on cost reduction through kaizen to strategic growth, leveraging the capacity they have freed up through that kaizen.
+The organizational strategy has shifted from focusing on cost reduction through kaizen to strategic growth, leveraging the capacity they have freed up through kaizen.